-Visit The Walker Art Gallery in Liverpool, England to explore some of Cézanne’s early work – pieces reflecting an exploration of intense feeling, light, and Romanticism.
+Visit The Walker Art Gallery in Liverpool, England, to explore some of Cézanne’s early work – pieces reflecting an exploration of intense feeling, light and Romanticism.
 The young Cézanne was inspired by classical, emotion-charged mythology and stories, an interest some Freudian critics attribute to a psychological desire to express issues with rage and sexual repression.
-And indeed, it is clear that in his early work Cézanne channeled intense expressions of passion into his art.
+And indeed, it is clear that in his early years Cézanne channeled intense expressions of passion into his art.
 The Walker Art Gallery houses one of the most prominent pieces produced by Cézanne in this period, The Murder (1868).
-This work is a clear exploration into the depths of rage.
-The subject of this piece is a murderer caught moments before he delivers the blow of death, and the work as a whole is reminiscent of Velazquez or Goya with its use of light and obscurity of the figures, highlighting Cézanne’s appreciation of the old painting masters.
-There is also a fascination for modern life beginning to emerge in this painting, a subject shift from that of his contemporaries.
+This work is like a voyage into the depths of rage.
+The subject of the painting is a murderer caught moments before he delivers the blow of death, and the work as a whole is reminiscent of Velázquez or Goya with its use of light and the obscurity of the figures, highlighting Cézanne’s appreciation of the old painting masters.
+There is also a fascination with modern life beginning to emerge in this painting, a subject shift that marked Cézanne off from his contemporaries.

 Cézanne brought life to art through still life.
-He took inanimate objects and gave them a sense of energy and movement, and you can visit New York’s Museum of Modern Art to enjoy some of Cézanne’s most captivating still life work.
+He took inanimate objects and gave them a sense of energy and movement, and you can visit New York’s Museum of Modern Art to enjoy some of his most captivating still-life work.
 The notion of painting ordinary objects in a commonplace position was revolutionary and intriguing at the time Cézanne was painting, and he knew it.
-He remarked before exhibiting Still Life with Fruit Dish (1879-1880), “I should like to astonish Paris with an apple.”
-Indeed, this painting became one of the most talked about pieces, with the material presence of the fruit representing a departure from Impressionism, and instead showcasing a desire to show life in inanimate objects.
-Cézanne’s ability to do this successfully demonstrates his undeniable skill with color, and although London’s Bloomsbury set, an influential group of English intellectuals, were not fans of this new style, Cézanne gained admiration worldwide.
+He remarked before exhibiting Still Life With Fruit Dish (1879-80), “I should like to astonish Paris with an apple.”
+Indeed, this painting became one of the most-talked-about pieces, with the material presence of the fruit representing a departure from Impressionism and instead showcasing a desire to show life in inanimate objects.
+Cézanne’s ability to do this successfully demonstrates his undeniable skill with colour, and although London’s Bloomsbury set, an influential group of English intellectuals, were not fans of this new style, Cézanne gained admiration worldwide.
 The painting of ordinary objects aligned the artist with the masses; his work was seen as a depiction of the real life of real people, rather than yet another representation of the life of the cultural elite.

-It should come as no surprise that the best institution in which to see work spanning Paul Cézanne’s entire career is the Musée D’Orsay, in his native home country of France.
-The Beaux Artes building here, located in a reconstructed train station, is one of the best Impressionism collections in the world, a top spot for anyone looking for a crash course in the Impressionist and Post-Impressionist art periods.
-In the work of Cézanne here, the influences of Danish-French artist Pissarro are abundantly clear, with a short-stroked, Impressionistic style of painting evident in his pieces conveying French homes.
+It should come as no surprise that the best institution in which to see work spanning Cézanne’s entire career is the Musée D’Orsay, in his native France.
+The Beaux Arts building here, located in a reconstructed train station, houses one of the best Impressionism collections in the world, a top spot for anyone looking for a crash course in the Impressionist and Post-Impressionist art periods.
+In the work of Cézanne here, the influences of Danish-French artist Pissarro are abundantly clear, with a short-stroked, Impressionistic style of painting evident in his pieces depicting French homes.
 In looking at a work like The House of the Hanged Man (1873) one can see characteristics of both Impressionism and Post-Impressionism.
-The imagination and intensity of feeling is evident, with bold colors and a use of shifting life, but there is also a clear structure and substance, straight lines and edges, lending more of a realistic approach to his work, and breaking him away from his Impressionist contemporaries.
+The imagination and intensity of feeling are evident, with bold colors and a use of shifting life, but there is also a clear structure and substance, straight lines and edges, lending more of a realistic approach to his work and breaking him away from his Impressionist contemporaries.

-The Courtauld Gallery in London has an amazing collection of Cézanne’s work, and is the best place to view his landscape pieces.
-The former estate houses several of his drawings and watercolors, as well as incredibly beautiful paintings of the scenes near his hometown in Aix-en-Provençe, France.
-Cézanne was mesmerized by the relationship between man and the agelessness of the landscape, as it called to mind a perplexing question: what is the relationship between modern man and nature?
-One of his most used landscape subjects was Mont Sainte-Victore, and he made nearly 100 oil paintings and watercolors of the mountain.
-He was also fascinated with water, and painted The Blue Lake (Lake Annecy)in 1896.
-What is distinctive about this piece are the harsh lines and knife pallette techniques used to create an extremely beautiful and reflective stretch of water.
+The Courtauld Gallery in London has an amazing collection of Cézanne’s work and is the best place to view his landscape pieces.
+The former estate houses several of his drawings and watercolours, as well as incredibly beautiful paintings of scenes near his hometown in Aix-en-Provençe, France.
+Cézanne was mesmerized by a perplexing question: What is the relationship between modern humans and nature?
+One of his most-used landscape subjects was Mont Sainte-Victoire, and he made nearly 100 oil paintings and watercolors of the mountain.
+He was also fascinated with water and painted The Blue Lake (Lake Annecy)in 1896.
+What is distinctive about this piece are the harsh lines and knife-palette techniques used to create an extremely beautiful and reflective stretch of water.

 Towards the end of Cézanne’s life the artist painted three large, stunning canvases of female nudes, one of which is here at the Philadelphia Museum of Art.
-The collection is called The Large Bathers,and the figures draw on the classical allusions he favored when he was younger, reminiscent of the mythological figures of Diana and her maidens.
-The piece is unfinished, yet illustrates an exploration of geometry and focus which is captivating.
-The layout of the museum here allows visitors to appreciate a range of works, and to easily compare Cézanne’s work to that of other artists, a design feature which truly emphasizes Cézanne’s splendor and mastery.
+The collection is called The Large Bathers,and the figures draw on the classical allusions he favoured when he was younger, reminiscent of the mythological figures of Diana and her maidens.
+The piece is unfinished, yet it illustrates an exploration of geometry and focus that is captivating.
+The layout of the museum allows visitors to appreciate a range of works, and to easily compare Cézanne’s work with that of other artists, a design feature that serves to emphasize Cézanne’s splendor and mastery.